 The Community Childcare Subvention (CCS) Programme is a childcare programme targeted to support parents on a low income to avail of reduced childcare costs at participating community childcare services.
 Research shows that disadvantaged children benefit most from access to quality early education and childcare.
-The Department of Children and Youth Affairs (DCYA) pays for a portion of the childcare costs for eligible children, with the parent paying the remainder.
+The Department of Children, Equality, Disability, Integration and Youth (DCEDIY) pays for a portion of the childcare costs for eligible children, with the parent paying the remainder.

 CCS subvention is available for 52 weeks of the year.
 The CCS programme covers the academic year, starting in September and finishing in August.
 This is referred to as the Programme year.

 Pobal pays the participating services for their CCS approved children.
 Pobal conducts checks and site visits on behalf of the DCEDIY to ensure that eligible parents receive the correct cost reduction in their childcare fees.
 Pobal also provides support and guidance to the services to promote their sustainability.